osumitsuha/Ragnarok/README.md

 ## Requirements
 Experience developing in Python.

-## Progress
-To see the progress we're making (What we've done, working on, improving, etc.) check out thet projects tab.

 ## License
 Ragnarok's code is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](https://github.com/osumitsuha/Ragnarok/blob/main/LICENSE) for more information.